ajsmith607/memills/content/family-of-edward-hallock-mills/topics/hempstead.md

 And Nicholas and Rhoda's children are:

   - **Lois Almy (Pine) Snedeker** (1805? to 07 Nov 1890) married William Snedeker (sometimes spelled "Snediker") in 1831 in South Hempstead.
 Their children include [Livingston Snedeker](https://www.findagrave.com/memorial/180916294/livingston-snedeker) (May 1836 to 10 Aug 1906).
-William was also involved in the dry goods business in Manhattan, and later, Staten Island where he moved the family.
+William was also involved in the dry goods business in Manhattan, and later, in Staten Island, where he moved the family.
 More can be learned about them in [that section]({{% relref "staten-island" %}}).

 <div class="cols">
 {{% fig "hempstead/NY-gbr-p392" "350" /%}}